Pallant Partners

 Pathfinder is an alliance of organisations who work together to enable people with mental health support needs, and their carers, to improve their mental health and wellbeing.

-The Gallery has worked with Pathfinder over the past year to offer bespoke Gallery taster sessions as part of the ‘Pathfinder 5 Ways to Wellbeing’ Programme.
-These sessions have encouraged people to experience the wellbeing benefits of looking at art and are a way to introduce the Gallery’s Community Programme to new audiences.
+The Gallery worked with Pathfinder to offer bespoke Gallery taster sessions as part of the ‘Pathfinder 5 Ways to Wellbeing’ Programme.
+These sessions encouraged people to experience the wellbeing benefits of looking at art and were a way to introduce the Gallery’s Community Programme to new audiences.

 Chichester Social Prescribing team